zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

     ![Query result showing number of rows](images/3054194697.png)
 <br><br>

-## STEP 3 - How Much Space Is The Staging Table Using?
+## Task 3: How Much Space Is The Staging Table Using?

 1. To find out how much space our new external table is consuming, we can run the following query in our SQL worksheet: